 Your health club’s marketing email looks fine on your screen – but then you see it on someone else’s and it’s a disaster.
 Suddenly, one sentence is HUGE.
 One paragraph’s in a completely different font and looks totally stupid.
 And why is text suddenly above that photo instead of to the right?

-Different browsers display the same email differently.
-Different email providers will display it differently, too.
-The differences can be slight – or they can be disastrous.
+Different desktop and mobile browsers and different phone apps display the same email…differently.
+Different email providers may display it differently, too.

 2. Broken links